awesto/django-shop/docs/tutorial/quickstart.rst

 	(shoptutorial)$ ./manage.py migrate
 	(shoptutorial)$ ./manage.py runserver

-Alternatively, if you prefer to starting with an empty database, assure that the file ``workdir/db-i18n.sqlite3`` is missing:
+Alternatively, if you prefer to start with an empty database, assure that the file ``workdir/db-i18n.sqlite3`` is missing:

 .. code-block:: shell